Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 Since the higher $v$ (pro-\'etale) cohomology of the completed structure sheaf on affinoid perfectoid space vanishes, by combining equalities above we get

-Here we note that the above object lives in the cohomological degree $[0,n]$ in the derived category of abelian groups, for the continuous group cohomology of $\ZZ_p(1)^n$ can be computed by the Koszul complex of length $n$ (\cite{BMS} Section 7).
-Thus we are done. \end{proof} Here we remark that the cohomological bound given here is stronger than the one in Corollary \ref{coh-bound2}.
+At last we note that the above object lives in the cohomological degree $[0,n]$ in the derived category of abelian groups, for the continuous group cohomology of $\ZZ_p(1)^n$ can be computed by the Koszul complex of length $n$ (\cite[Section 7]{BMS}).
+Thus we are done. \end{proof}

+\begin{remark} Here we want to mention that the cohomological bound given here is stronger than the one in Corollary \ref{coh-bound2}. \end{remark}